 - Alert security personnel or law enforcement if you see a situation in which someone might be in imminent physical danger.

-Definitions of Harassment: Harassment consists of a single or multiple persistent or pervasive acts which are demeaning, abusive, offensive, or create a hostile professional environment.
-Harassment may include sexual solicitation, physical advance, or unwanted verbal or non-verbal conduct that is sexual in nature; it may also include threatening, intimidating, or hostile acts; circulation of written or graphic material that denigrates or shows hostility toward an individual or group; epithets, slurs, or negative stereotyping based on group identity.
+Definitions of Harassment: Harassment consists of a single or multiple persistent or pervasive acts which are demeaning, abusive, or offensive, as well as actions that create a hostile professional environment at an IAPHS sponsored event or other professional setting.
+Harassment may include sexual or other harassment.
 Unprofessional behavior is not limited to face-to-face interactions.
 As such, it also includes written, electronic, and telephone communication.

-Sexual harassment refers to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Sexual harassment refers to unwelcome touching, sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Behavior and language that are welcome or acceptable to one person or culture may be unwelcome and offensive to another.
 Personal or cultural acceptance is not a justification for any unwelcome form of behavior.
-Sexual harassment does not refer to a welcomed compliment of a socially acceptable nature, but it does refer to behaviors, such as those noted below, that are not welcome.
+Sexual harassment does not refer to a welcomed compliment, but it does refer to behaviors, such as those noted below, that are not welcome.

 The following are examples of behavior that, when unwelcome, constitute sexual harassment:

 - Verbal comments or physical actions of a sexual nature, including sexually degrading words used to describe an individual;

 - Making unwelcome comments about someone’s physical appearance;

 - A display of sexually suggestive objects or pictures;

 - Persistent and unwelcome solicitation of emotional or physical intimacy, especially when accompanied by real or implied threat of professional or other type of harm.